Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 We can see there are many different options for pilon.
 We will be using the defaults for our assembly.
 * `--genome` - this will be the output assembly from Medaka
-* `--unpaired` - the short reads we used to create the BAM alignment were unpaired, so we need to specify this using this flag
+* `--frags` - the short reads we used to create the BAM alignment were paired, so we need to specify this using this flag
-* `--outdir` - this will generate a directory for all the output
+* `--outdir` - this specifies a directory for all the output

-Check you are in the `analysis` folder and run
+Check you are in the `analysis` folder and run Pilon:

 ~~~
 cd ~/cs_course/analysis/
-pilon --genome medaka/consensus.fasta --unpaired pilon/short_read_alignment.bam --outdir pilon &> pilon.out &
+pilon --genome medaka/consensus.fasta --frags pilon/short_read_alignment.bam --outdir pilon &> pilon.out &

 ~~~
 {: .bash}